-- 799. Regulation 303 states that a PCBU must keep a copy of the safe work method statement until the high risk construction work to which it relates is completed.
-However, the PCBU must keep the statement for a period of two years if a notifiable incident occurs in connection with the high risk construction work to which the statement relates (sub-regulation 303(2)). - 800.
-The maximum penalty for contravening sub-regulation 303(1) and 303(2) is \$1 250 for an individual and \$6 000 for a body corporate. - 801.
-The copy of the statement must be readily accessible to any worker engaged by the PCBU to carry out the high risk construction work and be available for inspection under the Act (subregulation 303(3) and 303(4)). - 802.
-The maximum penalty for contravening regulation 303(3) is \$3 600 for an individual and \$18 000 for a body corporate.
-The maximum penalty for contravening Regulation 303(4) is \$1 250 for an individual and \$6 000 for a body corporate.
+812. Regulation 303 states that a PCBU must keep a copy of the safe work method statement until the high risk construction work to which it relates is completed.
+However, the PCBU must keep the statement for a period of two years if a notifiable incident occurs in connection with the high risk construction work to which the statement relates (sub-regulation 303(2)).

+- 813. The maximum penalty for contravening sub-regulation 303(1) and 303(2) is the tier I monetary penalty. - 814.
+The copy of the statement must be readily accessible to any worker engaged by the PCBU to carry out the high risk construction work and be available for inspection under the Act (subregulations 303(3) and 303(4)). - 815.
+The maximum penalty for contravening sub-regulation 303(3) is the tier G monetary penalty.
+The maximum penalty for contravening sub-regulation 303(4) is tier I monetary penalty.